vuestorefront/shopware-pwa/docs/landing/getting-started/README.md

 npx @shopware-pwa/cli init
 ```

-It will ask for the address to your shopware instance, access token, and admin credentials to load plugins.
+It will ask for the address to your shopware instance, access token, and admin credentials to sync routing data or load plugins.
 Only the first two are required to start the instance, and default settings will point to our demo instance.

 ::: tip
 Don't let this step throw you off.
 As you are starting the PWA, it requires a backend to get its products, content etc. By default, shopware-pwa init will connect you to a generic Shopware backend hosted by us.
 However, at this point you can already connect your custom shop instance.